paulo-zhang/Asp.Net.Core-EF.Core-DbFirst-.Net.Test.Sdk/README.md

 # Asp.Net.Core-EF.Core-DbFirst-.Net.Test.Sdk
 An example of Asp.Net core web api using EntityFrameWork core, database first as well as .Net Test SDK and auto mapping.

-This project is build with VS2019
+This project is built with VS2019

 ## Requirement
 ### Technical Requirement: